Lekic/trace/app/views/documentation/_normalisation.html.md

 - Update anomalies should not be able to occur within the database

-When considering these requirements, three paticular normal forms fit best:
+When considering these requirements, three particular normal forms fit best:

 - Second normal form (2NF)
 - Third normal form (3NF)